🏛️ AP® US Government Cheatsheet 2025

 Schenck v.
 United States

-Issue: Freedom of Speech (1st Amend).
-Holding: Speech creating a "clear and present danger" is not protected.
-Upheld conviction for distributing anti-draft leaflets during WWI.
+Issue: Freedom of Speech.
+Holding: Speech creating "clear and present danger" not protected.
+Upheld anti-draft leaflet conviction.

 1954

-Issue: Equal Protection (14th Amend).
-Holding: Race-based school segregation violates the Equal Protection Clause.
-Overturned Plessy v.
-Ferguson's "separate but equal" doctrine.
+Issue: Equal Protection.
+Holding: School segregation violates Equal Protection Clause.
+Overturned "separate but equal."

 1962